Kaspernicholas/hathi-client/README.md

 Prerequisites
 -------------

-Windows is not supported so in that case uou need to use Linux in VirtualBox.
+Windows is not supported so in that case you need to use Linux in VirtualBox.
 We need Linux with a GUI, so not the lsde VM images.
 Use the VM http://event.cwi.nl/lsde/surfsara.zip (passwd: osboxes.org)